leklaquindanum/EDM-Portfolio/Midterm Lab Task 1/task1.md

 ## Instructions

-- Open the file of the raw and unorganized data.
+1. Open the file of the raw and unorganized data.
-- Fix the width and height of columns with AutoFit.
+2. Fix the width and height of columns and rows with AutoFit.
+3. Identify and remove duplicates.
-- Trim specific words and spaces using the TRIM command.
+4. Trim specific words and spaces using the TRIM command.
-- Remove "null" values.
-- Remove duplicate rows and you just completed a 1NF.

-- Run a "Spilt Tab" using 2NF and 2NF is completed.
+5. Eliminate blank cells with the FIND AND SELECT tab.
+6. Recheck for spelling errors using the SPELLING tab.
+7. Validate data and handle errors with IFERROR function.
+8. FORMAT CELLS for the number formats.
+9. FIND AND REPLACE the values needed to be replaced.
+10. Normalize the data and create necessary IDs to specific tables.

-- Map out and organize the relationships of the normalization (cleaned data) to create a physical data model.
+11. Use POWER QUERY EDITOR to create a map out and organize the relationships of the normalization (cleaned data) to create a physical data model.

 ## Before Data Cleaning (Raw)